AI Contract Drafting: Transforming Legal Processes Beyond Traditional Methods

 - Storage and Filing Systems: Contracts were stored digitally in repositories, often categorized into folders by client or project.
 While this helped with organization, finding specific documents could be time-consuming.

-- Manual Drafting and Revisions: Clauses were often copied from previous agreements, and version control was cumbersome to maintain across multiple collaborators.
+- Manual Drafting and Revisions: Contract clauses were often copied from previous agreements, and version control was cumbersome to maintain across multiple collaborators.

 - Collaborating via Email: Stakeholders typically collaborated through email, sending versions back and forth.
 This process often led to confusion, as changes and comments were manually tracked, making it hard to maintain a coherent record of revisions.